EXPESRaza/pdf-qa-app-with-langchain/README.md

-# PDF Q&A Application with LangChain
+# AI-Powered PDF Q&A App with LangChain and Streamlit

-A powerful PDF Question-Answering application built with Streamlit and LangChain that allows users to upload PDF documents and ask questions about their content.
-The application uses advanced language models and vector embeddings to provide accurate and contextual answers.
+AI-Powered PDF Q&A App is a modular and production-ready Streamlit application that enables users to upload PDF documents and ask natural language questions about their content.
+The system intelligently routes queries using a LangChain agent that can either perform retrieval-augmented question answering or count exact term occurrences, depending on the user's intent.
+Built on top of LangChain, FAISS, and multiple LLM backends (OpenAI, Ollama), this app supports streaming responses, source attribution with page numbers, and a user-friendly chat interface.

+The **project was initiated by first designing a high-level system prompt for ChatGPT to outline the architecture and requirements.
+A follow-up Cursor.ai prompt was generated to automate the code scaffolding and establish a clean, extensible project structure.** This workflow demonstrates how to combine LLM-based planning with AI-assisted coding tools to accelerate development of robust, domain-specific applications.

 ## Features